learningequality/kolibri/docs/learn.rst

 		Learn page gives you access to all Kolibri learning content and activities.

-Topics
+Channels
-^^^^^^
+^^^^^^^^

-**Topics** tab offers you the option to navigate through the complete set of learning topics and materials available in Kolibri.
+**Channels** tab offers you the option to navigate through the complete set of learning topics and materials available in Kolibri.
 Use it as you wish, or according to indications from your teachers and coaches.

-In Kolibri **Topic tab** content from different sources is grouped in **Channels**.
-Depending on how your school and teachers or coaches decided to organize the content, you may have one or more **Channels** available here.
-Follow the indications by your teachers or coaches on how to use the content from each available **Channel**.
+In Kolibri **Channels tab** content from different sources is grouped in channels.
+Depending on how your school and teachers or coaches decided to organize the content, you may have one or more channels available here.
+Follow the indications by your teachers or coaches on how to use the content from each available channel.

 	.. figure:: img/channels.png
-		:alt: Content in Kolibri is grouped in Channels.
+		:alt: Content in Kolibri is grouped in channels.

-		Content in Kolibri is grouped in Channels.
+		Content in Kolibri is grouped in channels.

 Navigate Kolibri topics with breadcrumb links
 """""""""""""""""""""""""""""""""""""""""""""